datasektionen/femto/README.md

 1. **Branch off `dev`** for new features or bug fixes.
 2. **Open a Pull Request** to merge into `dev` once changes are ready.
 3. **Keep changes minimal and well-described**.

+## FAQ
+- Why is the client just showing a blank page?
+You may need to provide the right environment variables in `.env`, this goes for both the client respectively the server.

 ---